Italy's Berlusconi investigated in new corruption case

-ROME Former Italian Prime Minister Silvio Berlusconi is under investigation on suspicion of bribing a senator to change sides in parliament, deepening the legal troubles of one of the key players in the country's post-election deadlock.
+ROME Former Italian prime minister Silvio Berlusconi, challenging for a share of power after this week's election, has been placed under investigation on suspicion of bribing a senator to change sides in parliament in 2006, sources in the investigation said on Thursday.

-The allegations were detailed in a document from prosecutors posted on Thursday on the website of Italy's parliament, which must approve the court's request to search a Berlusconi security deposit box and access his phone records.
+Two of Berlusconi's lawyers, Niccolo Ghedini and Piero Longo, said they had not yet received any official notification of the investigation from Naples magistrates and would not comment until they had.

-The fresh accusations come as parties including Berlusconi's centre-right People of Freedom (PDL) struggle to form a government after this week's inconclusive election, which left no one with a majority in parliament.
+The fresh accusations come as parties including Berlusconi's centre-right People of Freedom (PDL) struggle to form a government after this week's inconclusive election, which left no party with a majority in parliament.

-According to the document, former Senator Sergio De Gregorio told prosecutors Berlusconi paid him 3 million euro to switch parties in 2006, a move which destabilised the centre-left government and contributed to its eventual collapse.
+The prosecutors are investigating allegations that a senator, Sergio De Gregorio, was paid 3 million euros to leave his party and join the PDL, the sources told Italian news agencies.

-"I told Berlusconi what I wanted... that the party should give me, either the party or he personally, should pay me 3 million," De Gregorio is quoted telling investigators, adding that he needed the money to get out of financial difficulties.
+De Gregorio's move helped to trigger the fall of the last centre-left government, headed by Romano Prodi.

 No comment was immediately available from De Gregorio's lawyer.